 a map or model of the overall data structure of a database.
-An OLAP schema specifies which group of cubes an OLAP server can access.
+A schema consists of schema records that are organized in a hierarchical tree structure.
+Schema records contain schema items.

 star schema

 tables in a database in which a single fact table is connected to multiple dimension tables.
 This is visually represented in a star pattern.
 SAS OLAP cubes can be created from a star schema.